lovetree128/Egg-timer-application/README.md

 ### User Stories

-- As a user, I want to be able to choose from different egg cooking methods.
+- As a user, I want to be able to add multiple eggs to the egg timer.
-- As a user, I want to be able to choose the doneness I want for the eggs.
+- As a user, I want to be able to list and display the eggs' name and their remaining time in the egg timer.
-- As a user, I want to be able to add multiple timers that run at the same time while I'm cooking.
+- As a user, I want to be able to see a remind message when an egg is cooked
-- As a user, I want to be able to remove a timer from the current running timers.
+- As a user, I want to be able to hear a remind sound when an egg is cooked